scotws/TaliForth2/forth_code/README.md

 ```
 (In the file, this is all one line with spaces which might have been cut off
 here to do formatting).
 We copy this to the parent directory, and then include
-it with the directive `.incbin user_words.asc`
+it with the directive `.incbin "user_words.asc"`

 Note that the labels for the user words must be included around this directive
 in `taliforth.asm` as in
 ```
 user_words_start:
-.incbin user_words.asc
+.incbin "user_words.asc"
 user_words_end:
 ```